james-alvey-42/DistNuAndPtolemy/README.md

-# Cosmic Neutrino Distribution Function
+# Neutrino Distributions and Ptolemy
 Repository for calculating cosmological obsevables and performing MCMC analysis for neutrinos with a distribution function different to a thermal Fermi-Dirac one.
 Also contains code to compute event rates and sensitivity at a Ptolemy-like experiment for neutrions with a given distribution function and mass.

 ## File Structure